azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 During the following example queries I assume that you have used *azurebuddy.online* as scan target.
 Other cases, you just have to replace *azurebuddy.online* with your own scan target.

 **Example 1**
-*Display only the HTTP type related records within the last 30 minutes from my current scan target.*
+*Show only the HTTP related records recorded within the last 30 minutes for my current scan target..*
 ```
 nuclei_CL
 | where host == 'azurebuddy.online' and nuclei_type == 'http' and TimeGenerated > ago(30m)
 ```

 **Example 2**
-*Display all other types related records except HTTP within the last 30 minutes from my current scan target.*
+*Show all other related record types, except HTTP, within the last 30 minutes for my current scan target.*
 ```
 nuclei_CL
 | where host == 'azurebuddy.online' and nuclei_type != 'http' and TimeGenerated > ago(30m)
 ```

 **Example 3**
-*Summarize the total numeber of checks of every type within the last 30 minutes ordered by Total number count.*
+*Summarizes the total number of checks of each type in the last 30 minutes, sorted by total count.*
 ```
 nuclei_CL
 | where host == 'azurebuddy.online' and TimeGenerated > ago(30m)